-The 2 CFR part 200, subpart F, provides that federal agencies are responsible for annually informing OMB of any updates needed to the Supplement and working with OMB to ensure that the Supplement focuses the auditor to test the compliance requirements most likely to cause improper payments, fraud, waste, abuse, or generate audit findings for which the federal awarding agency will take sanctions.
+The 2 CFR Part 200, Subpart F, provides that federal agencies are responsible for annually informing OMB of any updates needed to the Supplement and working with OMB to ensure that the Supplement focuses the auditor to test the compliance requirements most likely to cause improper payments, fraud, waste, abuse, or generate audit findings for which the federal awarding agency will take sanctions.
 This responsibility includes ensuring that program objectives, procedures, and the compliance requirements that are to be subject to the audit (including statutory and regulatory citations) are submitted to OMB for inclusion in the Supplement; it also ensures that agencies keep this information current.

+Performance Focus for Grants

-In March 2018 OMB launched the President's Management Agenda (PMA), which seeks to improve the ability of agencies to "deliver mission outcomes, provide excellent service, and effectively steward taxpayer dollars on behalf of the American people."
-The PMA includes Cross Agency Priority (CAP) goal number 8, "Results-Oriented Accountability for Grants," which is aimed to "maximize the value of grant funding by applying a risk-based, data-driven framework that balances compliance requirements with demonstrating successful results."
-Federal awarding agencies are encouraged to begin to make a paradigm shift in grants management from one heavy on compliance to a balanced approach that includes establishing measurable program and project goals and analyzing data to improve results.
-To that end, the 2019 Compliance Supplement focused on this paradigm shift and in turn reduced the areas for compliance reviews from a maximum of 12 to a maximum of six (allowability and eligibility areas are counted as one).
+Federal awarding agencies are encouraged to continue to shift their focus in grants management from one heavy on compliance to a balanced approach that includes establishing measurable program and project goals and analyzing data to improve results.
+To that end, starting in 2019 and continuing in 2021, the Compliance Supplement reduced the areas for compliance reviews from a maximum of 12 to a maximum of six (A and B compliance areas are counted as one).
 This reduction focused the agencies and the auditors on the areas that are most important for federal awarding agencies to manage programs more efficiently.

-In addition, under Part 3 L, Reporting, agencies added the review requirement for Performance reporting for 29 programs.
-This added requirement provides federal awarding agencies with another tool to ascertain that recipients comply with program performance goal reporting requirements.
+In addition, under Part 3 L, Reporting, agencies continued to add the review requirement for Performance reporting for 57 programs (versus 29 in the 2020 Compliance Supplement).
+This review requirement provides federal awarding agencies with another tool to ascertain that recipients comply with program performance goal reporting requirements.
 OMB intends to work with federal awarding agencies to identify performance reporting requirements for more federal programs to be added to future Supplements.